Parium: Christian history

 The Acts of the martyr St. Onesiphorus prove that there was a Christian community there before 180.
 Other saints worthy of mention are: St. Menignus, martyred under Decius and venerated on 22 November; St. Theogenes, bishop and martyr, whose feast is observed on 3 January; Basil the Confessor, bishop and martyr in the eighth century, venerated on 12 April.

 Le Quien (Oriens christianus I, 787–90) mentions 14 bishops, the last of whom lived in the middle of the fourteenth century.
 An anonymous Latin bishop is mentioned in 1209 by Innocent III (Le Quien, op. cit., III, 945) and a titular bishop in 1410 by Eubel (Hierarchia Catholica medii ævi, I, 410).

 At first a suffragan of the Archbishopric, Parium became an autocephalous archdiocese as early as 640 (Heinrich Gelzer, Ungedruckte ...
 Texte, 535) and remained so till the end of the 13th century.
 Then the Emperor Andronicus II Palaeologus made it a metropolis under the title of Pegon kai Pariou.

 In 1354 the residential see of Pegae and Parium (the Latin forms of both names) were suppressed, the incumbent metropolitan receiving in exchange the See of Sozopolis in Thrace (Miklosich and Müller, "Acta patriarchatus Constantinopolitani", I, 109, 111, 132, 300, 330).
 This was the end of the residential see.

 The see is included in the Catholic Church's list of titular sees.

 The ruins of Parium were under Ottoman rule at the Greek village of Kamares (the vaults), on the small cape Tersana-Bournou in the caza and sandjak of Bigha.

 Archaeology

 Archaeologists have been carrying out excavations at the ancient site since 2005.
 Sarcophagi and graves, as well as ancient artifacts were found in the area.
 In 2017, ancient toys from the Hellenistic Period have been discovered inside tombs belonging to children, believed to be buried with the aim to accompany the children on their journey to the afterlife.
 Also, a baby bottle was discovered around the same necropolis.

+In Parion there was a monumental altar which, according to the ancient writer Strabo, had sides the length of a stadion.
+The building was sometimes classified as one of the seven Wonders of the World, but there is no archaeological evidence of it.